4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-07-slae-assignment-1.md

 ```
 The ```listen()``` function takes two arguments:
 - ```int sockfd```: The socket descriptor from before.
-- ```int backlog```: Used to specify the queuing of connections.
+- ```int backlog```: Used to specify the queueing of connections.
 In our case, we set ```backlog``` to 0, as there is only one connection that we need to be concerned with.

 The ```accept()``` function takes three arguments:
 - ```int sockfd```: The socket descriptor from before.
 - ```struct sockaddr *addr```: The IP of the host. ```NULL``` in our case, as we don't need setup anything for the peer socket.
 - ```struct sockaddr *addr```: The addr length of the peer socket.
 Again, ```NULL```.

 After this, the program starts listening for any incoming connections.
-After it recives one, the ```accept()``` will return a file descriptor for the accepted socket.
-This is what we will use in order to duplicate our standard file descriptors.
+After it receives one, the ```accept()``` will return a file descriptor for the accepted socket.
+This is what we will use in order to duplicate the standard file descriptors.

 #### Duplicating standard file descriptors
 ```c